sourcegraph/handbook/content/departments/finance/arr-definitions.md

 ### Process for communicating and reporting on, out of Period Adjustments

 - Please see our [process](https://docs.google.com/document/d/1J7Z_PW0Fzkti4qRR8iHuSxFeJh7hbEKttp3v5zfAMR8/edit#) for communicating and reporting on, out of period ARR adjustments.

+### Discounts for multi-SKU purchases

+When discounts are provided to a customer, we recognize and report on them (for non-GAAP metrics, such as ARR) according to the following rules, regardless of what the order form states.

+1. First, discounts are applied against all one-time/non-recurring revenue E.g., implementation fees.
+1. Second, discounts are applied proportionally against all recurring SKUs based on list prices.

+For an example of the second bullet above: if a customer purchased $100k (list price) of software and $50k of recurring services, but they were only paying $135k (i.e., they had a 10% discount), then we would record it and report it as $90k of software IARR and $45k of services IARR, or 10% off of each product at list price.